 How to do WordPress 301 Redirects carries on from the previous article on building 301 Redirection charts via URLLIST.TXT, Excel and .htaccess.
 This brief outline offers an insight into achieving the same outcome from within WordPress, using the Quick Redirect plugin, combined with the Wordfence security plugin’s “Live View” of 404 Errors.

-This is especially useful where you are doing a WordPress website re-design, which I tend to do in a subdirectory of the main site, or in temporary hosting on my own web server.
-Either way, if you change parent or subpage page file names or Category slugs etc, you can very easily cause a lot of 404 Errors, potentially having a negative impact on ranking.
+This is especially useful where you are providing WordPress website redesign services, which I tend to do in a sub-directory of the main site, or in temporary hosting on my own web server.
+Either way, if you change parent or sub-page page file names or Category slugs etc, you can very easily cause a lot of 404 Errors, potentially having a negative impact on ranking.
 Invariably, on uploading the rebuilt site to its final location, there can be a number of inadvertent 404 errors generated.
 Keeping on top of those can save a lot of anguish!

 This plugin now has an automated process which is very useful.
 In the Settings, you can opt to monitor Page and Post slugs, any change automatically generates a 301 Redirect!

 - In one column, it provides for input of the file name of the page generating 404 errors.
 Example:

 - In the second column you add the full page URL that you’d like the broken link redirected to.